-Ending up on the wrong side of the Iron Curtain…um, sucked.
-Especially so for both the builders and lovers of fine cars.
-A number of Germany’s premier automakers were based or had plants in what became the DDR (East Germany), but life was not going to be the same, given the lower incomes of its freshly-inducted comrades.
+Ending up on the wrong side of the Iron Curtain for the builders and lovers of fine cars sucked.
+A number of Germany’s premier automakers were based or had plants in what became the GDR/DDR (East Germany), but life was not going to be the same, given the lower incomes.
 Initially, the Eisenach BMW factory kept producing some pre-war BMWs (later EMWs).
 But lack of sales and state diktat ended that in 1955, and Eisenach was switched over to making two-stroke Wartburgs.

 Instead, this is what they built, the Pionier RS01 tractor.
 Quite the come-down, and no Horch genes in it.
 But food was more important.

 As well as re-building.
 So Horch also built this equally un-luxurious H3 truck.
 Priorities had changed, and the market for luxury cars was dead (presumably a large portion of the BMW/EMW output went to Russians, who had a thing for Mercedes and BMWs even back then).